-What needs to go into a marketing communications action plan to respond to a recession?
+What needs to go into a marketing communications action plan to survive a recession?

 In March 2020, we saw global brands like Apple, Nike and Starbucks closing stores around the world and posting Coronavirus advisories to their websites and social networks.
-Since then, many businesses and individuals have seen their fortunes transformed by the COVID-19 pandemic.
+Since then, many businesses and individuals have seen their fortunes transformed by the COVID-19 pandemic and following recession.

-By May, we saw many countries moving from lockdown to re-opening their businesses in the face of a recession.
+By May, we saw many countries moving from lockdown to re-opening some businesses, with new measures in place.
+But this wasn't enough.

 Learn how to estimate your share of search for different keywords using Google Search Console, and how to perform a gap analysis to find your SEO gaps